 To an extent I agreed with this point.

-One way Witches, Wiccans and Neo-Wiccans often deal with life’s issues is obviously through spellwork and ritual.
+One way Witches and Pagans often deal with life’s issues is through spellwork and ritual.
 But there are a plethora of books on Abundance, Cursing, Protection, Romance and anything else under the sun.
-Not all Pagans however are Witches, Wiccans and Neo-Wiccans, and even the ones that are, need more than just spells to get through life’s tragedies and problems.
+Not all Pagans however are Witches, and Wiccans, and even the ones that are, need more than just spells to get through life’s tragedies and problems.
 “The Pagan book of living and dying” I do not own yet (but it’s on my to get list), is one book that deals with this lack, it helps people to deal with death and the grieving process.

 When this point was brought up elsewhere one person had stated that Paganism and Wicca were so broad and open, and therefore a book like this would not be necessary and would in fact not work within Paganism.
 And to an extent I agree with this as well.
-The beauty of the Path that I follow is that It is my own, and that it is my own system that I am creating.
-And I’ve gone through losing family, pets and rejection, financial problems etc without the need of these books, but desperately wanting them.
+The beauty of the Path that I follow is that It is my own.
+I’ve gone through losing family, pets and rejection, financial problems etc without the need of these books, but desperately wanting them.

 When I lost my father, I dealt with it by not practicing magic at all, not formally praying, not doing any magical rituals and generally just not being at all involved in the witchcraft community.
 I did not see a psychologist because I’ve been to psychologists in the past and I found it largely unhelpful, not to mention, they often do not get alternative spirituality especially in the form of Witchcraft.
 (This is not to paint all Psychologists by the same brush, or to say that others shouldn’t go to one as I think they can help, they just didn’t help with me).